-Services that are covered for you What you must pay when you get these services Urgently needed services A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed In Network service if either you are temporarily outside the service area of the plan, or even if you are inside the service 0% coinsurance for each primary care physician's office visit area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts with.
-Your plan must cover urgently needed services and 4% coinsurance for each specialist's office visit only charge you in-network cost sharing.
-Examples of urgently needed services are unforeseen medical illnesses and injuries, or unexpected flare-ups of 4% coinsurance for each urgent care center visit existing conditions.
-However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside Out of Network the service area of the plan or the plan network is temporarily unavailable.
-0% coinsurance for each primary care physician's office visit You are covered for urgently needed services worldwide.
-If you have an urgent need for care while outside of the U.S. and its territories, you will be 4% coinsurance for each specialist's office visit responsible to pay for the services rendered upfront.
+Services that are covered for you What you must pay when you get these services Urgently needed services A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service In Network \$10 copayment for each primary care physician's office visit area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts with.
+Your plan must cover urgently needed services and \$10 copayment for each specialist's office visit only charge you in-network cost sharing.
+Examples of urgently needed services are unforeseen medical illnesses and injuries, or unexpected flare-ups of existing conditions.
+However, medically necessary \$10 copayment for each urgent care center visit routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside Out of Network the service area of the plan or the plan network is temporarily unavailable. \$10 copayment for each primary care physician's office visit You are covered for urgently needed services worldwide.
+If you have an urgent need for care while \$10 copayment for each specialist's office visit outside of the U.S. and its territories, you will be responsible to pay for the services rendered upfront.
 You must submit proof of payment to Humana for reimbursement.
 For more information please see the chapter titled "Asking us to pay our share of a bill you have received for covered medical services or drugs".
-We may not reimburse you for all out of 4% coinsurance for each urgent care center visit · and its territories.
-You are responsible for any costs exceeding our contracted rates as well as any applicable member cost-share.
+We may not reimburse you for all out of pocket expenses.
+This is because our contracted rates may be lower than provider rates outside of the U.S. and its territories.
+You are responsible for any costs exceeding our contracted rates as well as any applicable member cost-share. \$10 copayment for each urgent care center visit

-Services that are covered for you What you must pay when you get these services Vision services (Medicare-covered) Covered services include: In Network Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
-For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year.
+Services that are covered for you What you must pay when you get these services Vision services (Medicare-covered) Covered services include: In Network • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular \$10 copayment for each specialist's office visit degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$0 copayment for eyeglasses and contact lenses following cataract surgery For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with Out of Network diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or olderFor people with diabetes, screening for diabetic \$10 copayment for each specialist's office visit retinopathy is covered once per year.
 One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the 4% coinsurance for each specialist's office visit 4% coinsurance for eyeglasses and contact lenses following cataract surgery Out of Network 4% coinsurance for each specialist's office visit 4% coinsurance for eyeglasses and contact lenses following cataract surgery second surgery.)
-Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+Corrective lenses/frames (and replacements) needed after a cataract removal \$0 copayment for eyeglasses and contact lenses following cataract surgery without a lens implant.